-- Height as well as detailing should follow through with the adjacent buildings.
-Here detailing has been replicated but the original scale is lost, resulting in an unsatisfactory scale of development. - 2 The scale and appearance of existing buildings successfully replicated on infill buildings. - 3 Roof extensions can adversely affect the original scale and design of the house. - 4 Rhythm and scale are critical factors as defined by nineteenth century terraced developments. - 5/6 Rhythm and scale combine in contrasting situations to produce successful medium density housing on brown field sites. - 7 Traditional scale and detailing used well in a mews road. - 8 Small scale new build reflective of mews road scale, behind larger traditional building.
+- 1 Height as well as detailing should follow through with the adjacent buildings. the original scale is lost, resulting in an unsatisfactory scale of development. - 2 The scale and appearance of existing buildings successfully replicated on infill buildings. - 3 Roof extensions can adversely affect the - 4 Rhythm and scale are critical factors as defined by nineteenth century terraced developments. - 5/6 Rhythm and scale combine in contrasting density housing on brown field sites. - 7 Traditional scale and detailing used well in a mews road. - 8 Small scale new build reflective of mews road scale, behind larger traditional building.